 Free Trial | 7-day trial available, no credit card required |

-The Professional tier opens ZoomInfo's core B2B data layer.
+The contact intelligence tier opens ZoomInfo's core B2B data layer.
 This is the capability GlobalData doesn't offer: verified contact information for individual buyers, including direct-dial phone numbers and business email addresses, searchable across 300+ company attributes.
 Integration with Salesforce, HubSpot, and other CRMs means contact data flows directly into existing workflows.

-Sales Professional Pros | Sales Professional Cons |
+Contact Intelligence Pros | Contact Intelligence Cons |

 |---|---|

-Verified contact data with direct dials and emails | Custom pricing requires sales conversation |
+Verified contact data with direct dials and emails | Consumption-based pricing scales with usage |

-300+ search attributes for precise targeting | Intent signals not included at this tier |
+300+ search attributes for precise targeting | Intent signals not included at entry tier |

-CRM integrations (Salesforce, HubSpot, and more) | No automated outreach workflows |
+CRM integrations (Salesforce, HubSpot, and more) | No automated outreach workflows at base tier |

-7-day free trial to evaluate | Advanced AI features require higher tiers |
+7-day free trial to evaluate | Advanced AI features require higher usage tiers |

-ZoomInfo Sales Advanced: Intent-Driven Prospecting
+ZoomInfo: Intent-Driven Prospecting

 Feature | Details |